 The most successful and effective method on this fishing trip was live bait.
-Wild caught live shiners are always the best way to fish for largemouth bass in Florida.
+Wild-caught live shiners are always the best way to fish for largemouth bass in Florida.
 Joseph and his 3 friends landed over 30 bass with nice quality in the mix.
 The bite was slower than they hoped due to cold front conditions.

-Just shortly after this fishing charter, Captain Brent was back out and had the pleasure of fishing with Ken.
+Just shortly after this fishing charter, Captain Devin was back out and had the pleasure of fishing with Ken.
 Ken was traveling to Central Florida looking for a unique experience.
 Largemouth bass fishing was most certainly an adventure for him and the bass were schooled up and feeding strong.
 The best trips are the ones that you catch a bass on the first cast and it doesn’t stop.

-Ken explored the gin clear Butler Chain of Lakes on this fishing trip.
+Ken explored the gin-clear Butler Chain of Lakes on this fishing trip.
 The bass were in offshore structure and were feeding all day long.
 Ken caught a bass on his first cast throwing jerk bait.
-After that, he landed over 80 largemouth bass in his full day fishing charter.
+After that, he landed over 80 largemouth bass in his full-day fishing charter.
 Most of the bass were caught on jerk baits and crankbaits but live bait was also thrown in the mix.
 The biggest bass for the day weighed in at 5.5 pounds.

-It was not long after this fishing trip that Captain Brent was back out on the water.
+It was not long after this fishing trip that Captain Devin was back out on the water.
 This time, he had the pleasure of fishing with Rocky and Chris.
 They were traveling from Indiana looking to explore the Butler Chain of Lakes.
 Unfortunately, the bite was not as strong as the last trip but these gentlemen still put great numbers in the boat.